-The modest increase in commissions and fees in 2016 from 2015 was largely attributable to the decline in sales-based revenues, which was primarily driven by lower variable annuity sales.
-Asset-based revenues increased in 2016 compared to 2015 due to the increase in average client asset values.
-Account-based revenues also increased in 2016 compared to 2015 primarily due to an increase in our account-based fee structure on U.S. qualified accounts, which accounted for a year-over-year increase of approximately \$4.1 million, as well as the increase in the average number of feegenerating positions in mutual funds and managed accounts investments that are serviced on the Company's recordkeeping and custodial services platform.
+Commissions and fees.
+Sales-based revenues decreased in 2016 compared to 2015 primarily driven by lower variable annuity sales.
+Assetbased revenues increased in 2016 compared to 2015 due to the increase in average client asset values, which was indicative of favorable market performance combined with continued net positive inflows.
+Account-based revenues also increased in 2016 compared to 2015 primarily due to an increase in our account-based fee structure on U.S. qualified accounts, which accounted for a year-over-year increase of approximately \$4.1 million, as well as the increase in the average number of fee-generating positions in mutual funds and managed accounts investments that are serviced on the Company's recordkeeping and custodial services platform.